-This function removes all volumes from the target.
+Removing target removes all the volumes from the target.

-Please note that the data stored on the volumes are not automatically removed.
+• note Please note that the data stored on the volumes are not automatically removed.
 You can assign the volumes to different targets and still see the data.
 Please remove the data prior to removing target in order to prevent leakage of sensitive or classified information.